Use SEO to Enhance Your PortfolioCreators

 Search engine optimization (SEO) is extremely important in the marketing and tech world, but is it something you need to worry about as a stock media contributor?
 The answer is yes.
-Don’t worry, you don’t need to be an SEO pro to use SEO to your advantage, but understanding some basics can help you enhance your portfolio and increase your sales.
+Don’t worry, you don’t need to be an SEO pro to use SEO to your advantage, but understanding some basics can help you enhance your portfolio and increase your downloads.
 As a stock media contributor, you have a couple of different search engines to worry about—the search engines on the sites you contribute to as well as the larger search engines (mainly Google).
 You might be wondering why you need to worry about Google search if your content is on our site.
 A large percentage of our site traffic comes directly from Google, and the better your content is optimized, the more it will be seen.
 We’ve shared a lot of internal data with you to help you understand trends within our library, and now it’s time to share some SEO intel to help you understand external search.

 Help us Help You

 SEO can be a great tool to help you improve your search visibility, but it’s important to keep in mind that stuffing all of the relevant keywords into your titles and tags isn’t for the best.
 Google really doesn’t like spammy-looking content—neither do our users for that matter.
 You should optimize the titles on your content to include the most valuable keyword and the most important descriptors, but you should also try to keep your titles between 50-75 characters to avoid looking spammy.
 Include some of those secondary descriptors and lower-volume keywords in your tags, but make sure not to include too many tags.
 We recommend using between 15-30 keyword tags.
 Also be sure that all of the tags you use are relevant to improve user experience on our site.
-Better experience in search will keep customers coming back, which results in more sales for you.
+Better experience in search will keep customers coming back, which results in more earnings for you.
 Now that you understand the best practices for SEO, let’s dig into some strategies.

 Use SEO Tools to Learn Common Terminology